-The theatre is supported by the state from the state budget and local government budget as well as through the Cultural Endowment of Estonia and Gambling Tax Council.
+The theatre is supported by the state from the state budget and local government budget as well as through the Cultural Endowment of Estonia and The Estonian Folk Culture Centre.

-Aid straight from the state budget goes to the foundations with a state share, but also to local government and private theatre institutions and performing arts centres.
-In addition to that, assistance is given to support organisations, such as the Estonian Theatre Agency.
-In total, the Ministry of Culture supports the activities of 23 performing arts institutions.
+Aid straight from the state budget goes to the foundations with a state share, but also to local government and private theatre institutions.
+In addition to that, assistance is given to support creative associations and the Estonian Theatre Agency.
+In total, the Ministry of Culture supports the activities of 20 performing arts institutions.
 Project-based institutions and single projects are supported by the Cultural Endowment of Estonia.

 The programme “Theatre to Rural Areas” ("Teater maal") helps professional performing arts institutions and troupes to hold guest performances in the countryside, including dance and theatre performances.
 The programme was started in 2005 and since 2010 it also supports children’s and youth theatre, supporting also the young audiences trips to performances that cannot leave their home hall.
 The aid is distributed through the Folk Culture Centre.